dzaczek/lovelace-flip-clock-card/README.md

 ## How to use it 🛠️

+### Visual Editor
+The card fully supports the Lovelace Visual Editor.
+You can configure most options (theme, size, seconds, format) directly in the UI without touching YAML.

+### YAML Configuration
 Setting this up is straightforward.
 YAML mode, one card, done.

 ### 1. Basic setup (quick start)